boeckmann/asm6502/README.txt

        high-byte select operator > returns the high byte of a word-sized expression shifted eight bits to the right.
 It returns zero for byte-sized expressions.
 The resulting data type of both operators is byte.
-If applied to an undefined argument the result is undefined.
+If applied to an undefined argument, the result is undefined.

  4.4.5 Logical Operators

-       The comparison operators and the logical negate operator return 1 if the comparison is true, else they return 0.
+       The comparison operators and the boolean not operator return 1 if the comparison is true, else they return 0.
 The result is of type byte.
 If one or both arguments have an undefined value, the result is the undefined value.